Table of Contents

-The GMAT test is primarily used for admissions to more than 2,100 institutions, universities, and MBA programs worldwide that offer business and management disciplines.
+The GMAT test is primarily used for admissions to more than 2,100 institutions, universities, and MBA programs worldwide which offer business and management disciplines.
 Keep in mind that many business schools screen applicants based on a range of criteria, but GMAT scores are among the most important screening metrics used.
 Others include undergraduate GPA, work and other relevant experience, application essays, recommendation letters, and personal interviews.
-Strong GMAT results are necessary, but certainly not sufficient to gain admission to the best MBA and business oriented grad school programs like Masters of Finance (MFin), Masters of Accounting (MAcct), Masters of Business Administration (MBA), Juris Doctor & Masters of Business Administration (JD-MBA) and PhDs in all these disciplines.
-Remember also that, while the GMAT is important, it’s certainly not a measure of who you are as a person and is one part of a many faceted application.
+Strong GMAT results are necessary, but certainly not sufficient to gain admission to the best MBA and business-oriented grad schools programs like Masters of Finance (MFin), Masters of Accounting (MAcct), Masters of Business Administration (MBA), Juris Doctor & Masters of Business Administration (JD-MBA) and PhDs in all these disciplines.
+Remember, that while the GMAT is important, it’s certainly not a measure of who you are as a person and is one part of a many-faceted application.

 The GMAT test consists of four sections with categorized problems aiming to assess a different skill set.
 Each part differs in terms of score range and the number and types of problems:

 1. Analytical Writing Assessment (AWA) – 1 task | 30 minutes | scored from 0 to 6 (0.5-point increments)